intentee/poet.intentee.com/content/static-site-generator/introduction/installation.md

 ## Install via prebuilt binaries
 *Coming soon.*

-You will also be able to download the binary file to install Poet with no other dependencies form our GitHub release page.
+You will also be able to download the binary file to install Poet with no other dependencies from our GitHub release page.